NomadsReach/Fallout-Anomaly/README.md

 - [Vanilla Game Folder](https://www.youtube.com/watch?v=zwTJ3jImCiQ&t=1s) - **Please see the video below.**
 - [PageFile Setup](https://github.com/NomadsReach/Fallout-Anomaly/blob/master/PageFile.md) - **Please click the blue link for instructions.
 This step is very important.**
 - [English Voice Files](https://github.com/NomadsReach/Fallout-Anomaly/blob/master/EnglishVoiceFiles.md) **Please click the blue link for instruction.**
+- [Disable Overlays](https://www.youtube.com/watch?v=7e_kY6LmQ0Y) **Please ensure to disable all overlays, including those from Steam, Metal, Nvidia, or any other overlay software you may have activated.
+Failure to do so will lead to crashes.**
+  **Anything in blue text has a clickable link - Click on these links for instructions.
+Everything must be done!**

 **FAILURE TO INSTALL ALL ABOVE WILL RESULT IN CRASHING OR WABBAJACK FAILING TO DOWNLOAD.**